syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### connectors.tooltip `String`
 {:#members:connectors-tooltip}

-Defines the tooltip that should be shown when the mouse hovers over connector
+Defines the tooltip that should be shown when the mouse hovers over connector.
+For tooltip properties, refer [Tooltip](#members:tooltip)

 #### Default Value